srinivas-bekkam/epam-react/learning/ClientInterview.md

 Client:S&P
 **Interviewer** Name:Serhii Aleksandrov
-1)Generic type
+1) Generic type
-2)how react work
+2) how react work
-3)some generic question (scenerio base)
+3) some generic question (scenerio base)
-4)how event loop work
+4) how event loop work
-5)microtask and macrotask que
+5) microtask and macrotask que
 React task(create coununter app which basically have two button 'Start' and 'Stop' if user click on start button then count should be increment by 1 and i f user click on stop button then counter shoud stop increment and show corresponding count value )
 Follow up question from task
-	a)how can we update initial state dynamically b)what else can we do to make it reusal component 6)Test case of created counter app
+    - how can we update initial state dynamically
+    - b) what else can we do to make it reusal component
+6) Test case of created counter app
-7)Redux and RTK
+7) Redux and RTK
-8)Middleware in redux
+8) Middleware in redux
-9)Code execution sequence
+9) Code execution sequence
-10)Promise VS async await
+10) Promise VS async await
-11)How do you setUp project from scratch
+11) How do you setUp project from scratch
-12)CMS
+12) CMS

 Saiteja Gatadi